latex3/tagging-project/documentation/wtpdf-from-latex.md

 ----

-You may directly run the example above, or edit it within this web page, before generating the PDF.
+You may simply click the "Generate PDF" button to run the example above, or edit the example within this web page before generating a PDF.

 Please keep the examples relatively small to avoid overburdening the free service provided here.

 The PDF will (by default) be generated via a standard TeXLive 2024 lualatex-dev.
 The options used in the above example will tag every